bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

               you must re-run :file:`checksetup.pl` immediately afterward.

 announcehtml
     Any text in this field will be displayed at the top of every HTML page in this Bugzilla installation.
 The text is not wrapped in any tags.
-For best results, wrap the text in a ``<div>`` tag.
-Any style attributes from the CSS can be applied.
-For example, to make the text green inside of a red box, add ``id=message`` to the ``<div>`` tag.
+For best results, wrap the text in a ``<p>`` tag.
+Any style attributes from the CSS can be applied. ``<p class="warning">`` makes the text red.

 upgrade_notification
     Enable or disable a notification on the homepage of this Bugzilla